rockettheme/docs/Docs/wordpress/themes/graffito/INDEX.md

 Introduction
 -----

 ![][graffito]

-Graffito, the May 2013 template release, is a corporate themed design, perfect for a plethora of sites due to its combination of visual character with subtlety.
+Graffito, the May 2013 theme release, is a corporate themed design, perfect for a plethora of sites due to its combination of visual character with subtlety.
 Built on the Gantry4 Framework, it features a responsive layout and LESS CSS support, a dynamic stylesheet language.

 Integrated styling is available for RokSprocket in all its layout modes, providing a rich stylistic platform to construct a dynamic and engaging site.
-Standard Gantry and template features also apply, such as Fusion with MegaMenu.
+Standard Gantry and theme features also apply, such as Fusion with MegaMenu.

 Requirements
 -----

 * Apache 2.x or Microsoft IIS 7
 * PHP 5.3.x
 * MySQL 5.0.4 or higher